PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter08/README.md

 ### System and Software Specs:

 The chapter uses the same hardware and configuration for multi-node OpenStack setup as deployed in [Chapter03](https://github.com/PacktPublishing/Mastering-OpenStack-Third-Edition/tree/main/Chapter03) and [Chapter07](https://github.com/PacktPublishing/Mastering-OpenStack-Third-Edition/tree/main/Chapter07).
-The additional mnonitoring host in this chapter has the following hardware specifications:
+The additional monitoring host in this chapter has the following hardware specifications:

 | Hostname |vCPUs| RAM | Disk Space | Network Interfaces| Role